Combining TypeScript satisfies operator and const assertion

 - type all object properties

-- type array’s as readonly tuples
+readonly - type array’s as readonly tuples

-We can combine const
+We can combine const assertions and satisfies using the

-as const satisfies SomeType
+as const satisfies SomeType syntax:

 const profile = {